 Your Guide To Domesticated Pet Foxes

 Exotic pets are becoming more and more popular these days—one such exotic pet on the radar is the fox.
 You read that right—domesticated foxes are becoming more popular as pets.
 Are you thinking about getting a pet fox?
+Are you wondering where to find exotic animals for sale?
 Then read on to learn all about keeping a fox as a pet and the legal issues you may face with this beautiful exotic fur baby.

 When Were Foxes First Domesticated?

 As with other canines, a few foxes have been known to become domesticated in the past.
 However, in modern times, the fascination with foxes began with a Russian experiment with genetics.
 A Russian scientist, Dmitry Belyaev, a geneticist, was curious about how dogs were first domesticated.
 So, he decided to replicate the process as closely as possible and chose foxes for the experiment.
 Foxes were chosen because they’re closely related to dogs—dogs and foxes are canids.

 Belyaev and his researchers visited fur farms in the then Soviet Union to find the tamest foxes possible.
 They thought friendly animals were more prone to be domesticated.
 Tamer animals bred together should result in young with the same attributes, resulting in foxes that enjoyed human companionship and interactions.

 Belyaev died before finishing the study, but it’s a well-known fact that the foxes from the study did go on to breed successfully.